bayesiancook/bayescode/README.md

  of profiles in the file.

 --traitsfile <string> (default: None)
- File path to the life-history trait (in log-space) in tsv format.
+ File path to the quantitative trait (in log-space) in tsv format.
 The First column is `TaxonName` (taxon matching the name in the alignment) and the next columns are traits.
 ```